bitflags/bitflags/spec.md

 Formatting and parsing supports three modes:

 - Truncate: Flags values are truncated before formatting, and truncated after parsing.
 This is the default behavior.
 - Retain: Formatting and parsing roundtrips exactly the bits of the source flags value.
+This is recommended for debug formatting.
-- Strict: A _Flag_ may only be formatted and parsed as a _Name_, _Hex numbers_ are not allowed.
+- Strict: A _Flag_ may only be formatted and parsed as a _Name_. _Hex numbers_ are not allowed.
 A consequence of this is that unknown bits and any bits that aren't in a contained named flag will be ignored.
+This is recommended for flags values serialized across API boundaries, like web services.

 Text that is empty or whitespace is an empty flags value.